Classification of high-dimensional data with spiked covariance matrix structure: Theoretical properties

-Our theoretical results are large-sample results in which the sample sizes $n_1$ and $n_2$ for the training data increase as the dimension $p$ increases.
-The next assumption specifies the asymptotic relationships among these quantities and the eigenvalues of $\Sigma$. \begin{ass} Let $\sigma > 0$ be fixed and that, for sufficiently large $p$, $n_1, n_2$ and $p$ satisfy
+Our theoretical results are large-sample results in which the sample sizes $n_1$ and $n_2$ for the training data increase as the dimension $p$ increases, and thus our next assumption specifies the asymptotic relationships between these quantities and the eigenvalues of $\Sigma$. \begin{ass} Let $\sigma > 0$ be fixed and suppose that